What is Ranorex?

 Ranorex Studio:

-Ranorex Studio is an integrated development environment (IDE) used to create, edit, and maintain automated test cases.
+It is an integrated development environment (IDE) used to create, edit, and maintain automated test cases.
 It provides a user-friendly interface that allows testers to create and run automated tests without the need for complex coding or scripting.
 Test cases can be created using a drag-and-drop interface or by manually coding in C# or VB.NET.
+The IDE also has Ranorex Coach, an AI guide that suggests best practices and auto-completes logic for testers to reduce technical debt.

 Ranorex Spy: